-Agile is a set of values and principles that was written to make software development projects more efficient.
-Contrary to popular belief Agile is not just Scrum or Kanban explicitly, it is not a certain set of rules and furthermore it is not a methodology.
-When asking what is Agile, we focus on the 4 values and 12 principles Agile defines as a guide to a more adaptive and responsive project management.
+Agile is a set of values and principles that were written to make software development projects more efficient.
+Contrary to popular belief Agile is not just Scrum or Kanban explicitly, it is not a certain set of rules and furthermore, it is not a methodology.
+When asking what Agile is, we focus on the 4 values and 12 principles defined in the Agile manifesto as a guide to more adaptive and responsive project management.

 Today Agile is more of an umbrella term that holds various project management frameworks underneath it.

-At the start of a project, management sits down, divides the work into particular stages like Requirements – Design – Implementation – Verification – Delivery, plans out the work and then executes the project one stage at a time.
-This approach allows to get a good grasp of everything that will be happening during the project at the very beginning of it and plan accordingly to ensure the team delivers required results.
-It was first introduced as a way of running software projects in 1956 and is now known as traditional or Waterfall model.
+At the start of a project, management sits down, divides the work into particular stages like Requirements – Design – Implementation – Verification – Delivery, plans out the work, and then executes the project one stage at a time.
+This approach allows getting a good grasp of everything that will be happening during the project at the very beginning of it and plan accordingly to ensure the team delivers the required results.
+It was first introduced as a way of running software projects in 1956 and is now known as the traditional or Waterfall model.

 Waterfall works great for static environments and was a big improvement to the previous project management approaches.
 However, as the market became incrementally faster and more difficult to predict, planning large projects in advance sometimes meant what the teams designed a few months back was no longer relevant and needed to be changed.
 Software development teams were amongst the first ones to notice this flaw in the Waterfall approach.
 As technology innovation gained speed, planning out the whole project at the start meant they could be delivering an irrelevant product by the end of it and if changes were made, deadlines would never be met.

-It was as early as 1970s when these teams started looking for lighter and less micro managed approaches that could work.
+It was as early as the 1970s when these teams started looking for lighter and less micro-managed approaches that could work.
 In fact, many of the frameworks we now know as Agile started forming before Agile was even a term.
-Rapid application development (RAD), Unified process (UP), Dynamic systems development method (DSDM), Scrum, Extreme programming (XP) and others were first introduced in the 90’s.
+Rapid application development (RAD), Unified Process (UP), Dynamic systems development method (DSDM), Scrum, Extreme programming (XP), and others were first introduced in the ’90s.
 All talking about creating a more feature-driven process that can adapt to changes even late in the process.

-With all the buzz going on and new methods being created it was a matter of time before a new philosophy was born.
+With all the buzz going on and new methods being created, it was only a matter of time before a new philosophy was born.
 And it did in 2001 when 17 developers met to discuss the need for change and ways of introducing it.
 What came out of this meeting in Utah was the Agile Manifesto stating 4 values and 12 principles to help guide and ease the process of software development.
-The term Agile was chosen as it perfectly fit the adaptive and result oriented mindset the values were describing.
+The term Agile was chosen as it perfectly fits the adaptive and result-oriented mindset the values were describing.

-When we talk about what is Agile it is these 4 values and 12 principles listed in the Manifesto we should have in mind.
+When we talk about Agile it is these 4 values and 12 principles listed in the Manifesto we should have in mind.
 The 4 values read:

 Individuals and interactions over processes and tools